IanFinlayson/exploring-cs/chapter08.md

 ------------------------------------------------------------------------

-Python comes with some built-in functions that we\'ve used in our programs.
+Python comes with some built-in functions that we've used in our programs.
 These include things like `print`, `input`, `round`, and `len`.
 We can use any of these directly in a Python program without needing to do anything special.